Fahani/webrobocomp.github.io/gsoc/2016/yash-sanap/page5.md

 </div>

-Now you can see the client1 printing “Hello from Client2” periodically.
+Now you can see the client1 printing â€œHello from Client2â€ periodically.
 Play around

 ### Demo video